diriano/labbces/content/authors/dbotero/_index.md

 user_groups:
 - Alumni
 ---
-Laura is currently doing a PhD at teh University of Los Andes under the supervision of Prof. Dr. Jorge Duitama
+David is currently a researcher ad CENIPALMA in Colombia